cuba-platform/frontend/packages/front-generator/README.md

-Generator and scripts for front-end clients for CUBA Platform
+Generator and maintainable scripts for CUBA Platform front-end clients